 Instructions

-- In a small bowl, whisk the ground flaxseeds, vinegar, water, olive oil, shallots/onion, mustard, and garlic.
-The output will be approximately 1/2 cup.
+- Prepare the dressing: In a small bowl, whisk together the ground flaxseeds, vinegar, olive oil, water, chopped shallots or green onions, mustard, and garlic until emulsified.
+This yields about 1/2 cup.

-- In a large bowl, mix the salmon slices, spinach, cucumbers, and red onion.
+- Assemble the salad: Cut the salmon into bite-sized pieces.
+In a large bowl, combine the spinach, cucumbers, red onion, and salmon.

-- Pour the flaxseed dressing over the salad and mix all the contents.
+- Dress and serve: Pour the flaxseed dressing over the salad and toss gently to combine.
+Serve immediately or chill briefly before serving.

 Notes